 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 Service projects are often incorporated into Outward Bound courses through coordination with local land managers, conservation groups, government agencies or social service agencies.
-While on expedition, students are encouraged to practice service to their team and the environment by sharing responsibilities and following Leave No Trace ethics throughout the course.
+While on an expedition, students are encouraged to practice service to their team and the environment by sharing responsibilities and following Leave No Trace ethics throughout the course.

-The solo experience provides an important break from the rigors of the expedition and gives students the opportunity to reflect on their Outward Bound experience.
-With sufficient food and equipment, students will set up camp at sites of their own, using the wilderness skills learned during the first half or two-thirds of the course.
-The time students spend on solo depends on the length of the course.
-On one-week courses, solo is four to 12 hours long.
+The Solo experience provides an important break from the rigors of the expedition to give students quiet time to reflect on the Outward Bound experience.
+With the basics of food and equipment, and with safety a top priority, students will take some time away from the group to be alone at sites of their own, using the wilderness skills learned during the first parts of the course.
+Often located along beautiful lake shorelines or peaceful rivers, Solo sites are chosen to offer as much solitude as possible (yet be within emergency whistle-signaling distance of other group members).
+Most students spend their Solo time journaling, drawing, or just thinking and resting as they process lessons learned and focus on their goals for the future.
+Instructors check on each participant at regular intervals.
+The time students spend on Solo depends on the length of the course.
+On one-week courses, Solo is four to 12 hours long.

 If you are ready to enroll on a course click the enroll button next to the course you wish to select or you can enroll over the phone by speaking with one of our Admissions Advisors (toll-free) at 866-467-7651.